5z3f/lol-static-data/README.md

 **Using League Client API**

 Should be working for all riot regions, Garena and Tencent servers are not tested\
-A ready json file with assets is available under /static/ dir**
+A ready json file for en_GB locale with assets is available under /static/ dir**

 ---